Start planning your trip

 Photo by Pixta

-Ryoanji is particularly famous among all of karesansui gardens.
+Ryoanji Temple's karesansui is a particularly famous Zen garden.
 The arrangement of stones and the expression of flowing water created with the white sand is just beautiful.
 There are 15 stones carefully placed in the garden, designed so that you can enjoy a different view from each angle.

 Ryoanji